 The dosage should be determined by the physician, according to the requirement of the patient.

-Care should be taken when injecting any Humulin insulin preparations to ensure that a blood vessel has not been entered.
-After any insulin injection, the injection site should not be massaged.
-Patients must be educated to use proper injection techniques.
+When administered subcutaneously care should be taken when injecting Insulin lispro (Humalog) to ensure that a blood vessel has not been entered.
+After injection, the site of injection should not be massaged.
+Patients must be educated to use the proper injection techniques.

 Insulin lispro (Humalog) takes effect rapidly and has a shorter duration of activity (2 to 5 hours) given subcutaneously as compared with regular insulin.
 This rapid onset of activity allows Insulin lispro (Humalog) injection (or, in the case of administration by continuous subcutaneous infusion, an Insulin lispro [Humalog] bolus) to be given very close to mealtime.
 The time course of action of any insulin may vary considerably in different individuals or at different times in the same individual.
 The faster onset of action compared to soluble human insulin is maintained regardless of injection site.
 As with all insulin preparations, the duration of action of Insulin lispro (Humalog) is dependent on dose, site of injection, blood supply, temperature, and physical activity.

 Insulin lispro (Humalog) can be used in conjunction with a longer-acting human insulin or oral sulphonylurea agents, on the advice of a physician.